Leopard gecko Lifespan:

 Leopard geckos are very inquisitive animals and like to explore new surroundings.
 Once in a while change the layout of the vivarium and this will keep your leopard gecko from becoming bored.
 You will notice once you put your leopard gecko back in the tank it will start to re-explore its new surroundings.

 All Lizards, including leopard geckos need fresh water daily.
 A large water bowl should be placed within the vivarium, which is changed frequently to avoid the build up of bacteria.
+The leopard gecko lifespan will require high quality dusted insects as well as clean water daily.

 Leopard Gecko Humidity